 What is Macular Degeneration?

-Age-related macular degeneration (AMD) is a disease that affects your central vision.
-It is a common cause of vision loss among people over age of 60.
+Age-related macular degeneration (AMD) is a condition affecting your central vision.
+It is a common cause of vision loss among people over the age of 60.
 Because only the center of your vision is usually affected, people do not go totally blind from macular degeneration.
-However, AMD can sometimes make it difficult to read, drive, or perform other daily activities that require fine, central vision.
+However, AMD can sometimes make it difficult to read, drive, or perform other daily activities that require fine central vision.

 What is the Macula?

 The macula is in the center of the retina, the light-sensitive layer of tissue at the back of the eye.
 As you read, light is focused on your macula.
 Where millions of photoreceptors change the light into nerve signals that tell the brain what you are seeing.
 This is called your central vision.
 Your central vision allows you to read, drive, and perform other activities that require fine, sharp, straight-ahead vision.

 AMD occurs in two forms: